-I’ve just had an article published in a fabulous new magazine for all those who love classic boats and traditional craft.
+I had an article published in a fabulous magazine for all those who love classic boats and traditional craft.
 The balotina Nicoletta, a ceremonial gondola, pictured below, must be one of the most elegant on the River Thames.

 There is lots more to read in the magazine including a story from Roger Barnes about taking his dinghy to a sail-and-oar challenge in France, as well as news of Thames barges on the east coast.